Lookyloo/lookyloo/README.md

 TL;DR: it is slow.

-If you have namy captures (say more than 1000/day), and store captures in a s3fs bucket mounted with s3fs-fuse, doing a directory listing in bash (`ls`) will most probably lock the I/O for every process trying to access any file in the whole bucket.
+If you have many captures (say more than 1000/day), and store captures in a s3fs bucket mounted with s3fs-fuse, doing a directory listing in bash (`ls`) will most probably lock the I/O for every process trying to access any file in the whole bucket.
 The same will be true if you access the filesystem using python methods (`iterdir`, `scandir`...))